American Express Zync Card Review

 Should You “Go Charge”?

 I started using an American Express charge card about two years ago.
-Personally, I enjoy having the protection of a credit card without the temptation to rack up debt.
+Personally, I enjoyed having the protection of a credit card without the temptation to rack up debt.
 I could avoid paying an annual fee and either use a fee-free credit card or my debit card, but I choose to pay a little bit to combine the convenience of both.

 Even though you have to pay them in full every month, you can still spend money on a charge card when you don’t have the cash in your checking account, making it possible to overspend.